Computer Account Revocation Changes

-The new account revocation system is focused on allowing local supervisors to take action when one of their employee's computer accesses is in the process of being revoked due to an employment transition.
+UNO's account revocation system, Microsoft Identity Manager (MIM), is designed to allow local supervisors to take action when one of their employee's computer accesses is in the process of being revoked due to an employment transition.
 The system will allow supervisors to keep an employee’s computer account active if doing so benefits the University.
-A web-based portal will be used by supervisors to request that the accounts stay active and will replace the existing account termination emails.
+MIM is a web-based portal used by supervisors to request that the accounts stay active and will replace the existing account termination emails.
 Employees eligible for this supervisor-approved access continuation are: faculty on annual or semester appointments, staff on full-time or part-time appointments, retirees, and graduate assistants.
 Student Workers and Intermittent Employees are not eligible for access continuation.

-The new system will detect a status change in PeopleSoft and send an email notification to the supervisor providing the name and employee id of the affected employee, along with instructions on how to use the new web-based portal to continue, gracefully discontinue, or immediately discontinue the employee’s computer access.
-Supervisor will have 7 calendar days to respond to the notification before the employee’s access is automatically removed and the employee is notified via a separate email.
+MIM will detect a status change in PeopleSoft and send an email notification to the supervisor providing the name and employee ID of the affected employee, along with instructions on how to use the MIM portal to continue, gracefully discontinue, or immediately discontinue the employee’s computer access.
+Supervisor will have seven (7) calendar days to respond to the notification before the employee’s access is automatically removed, and the employee is notified via a separate email.
 If a supervisor does nothing in response to the notification, the employee account will expire causing the employee to lose access to university systems.

-When a supervisor continues computer access using the portal, the employee’s account will remain active for a period of 6 months.
-At the end of the 6 month period, the system will again notify the supervisor via email that the access will expire, at which time the supervisor may reauthorize the computer access for another 6 month period.
+When a supervisor continues computer access using the portal, the employee’s account will remain active for a period of six (6) months.
+At the end of the six-month period, the system will again notify the supervisor via email that the access will expire, at which time the supervisor may reauthorize the computer access for another six-month period.

 The supervisor will be held responsible for any actions taken by former employees who are granted continued access via this process.
 A permanent audit trail is kept in a data warehouse of all actions in the self-service web portal.